 - Long life of 20,000 hours

-- Quicker start up than old style probe start
+- Quicker to start up than old style probe start

 - Great in dirty environments

-Metal Halide lamps are similar in construction to older mercury vapor lamps albeit with the addition of various other metallic elements in the arc tube.
+Metal halide lamps are similar in construction to older mercury vapor lamps but with other metallic elements in the arc tube.
 Light control of a metal halide lamp is more precise since light emanates from the small arc tube.
 The major benefits of the latest pulse-start metal halide versions are they can achieve up to 110 lumens per watt, have good color rendition, and last longer.
 To read more about Pulse-start metal halide v. probe-start metal halide.
 As of January 1, 2009, new lighting fixtures containing 150W to 500W Metal Halide lamps cannot be manufactured or imported unless their ballast operates the lamp at a minimum efficiency level.
 These restrictions have essentially forced probe-start fixtures out of the market.
 Read more about pulse-start metal halide vs. probe-start metal halide.

 Some metal halide lamps may suffer non-passive failure, which means in some instances they can explode raining down molten glass.
 All metal halide lamps should be used in enclosed luminaires or with open rated sockets.
 Open rated sockets are pink and will only accept protected metal halide lamps which do not suffer non-passive failure.
 Either enclosures or open rated sockets will provide a safe working environment.
 Please note that insurance companies and/or local regulations may require the use of enclosures or open rated sockets.
 (All Access Fixtures metal halide luminaires come standard with open rated sockets.)